 Home of West Chester University

 West Chester has something for everybody.
 You can take a walk down West Chester’s historic Main Street, one of three winners of the 2017 Great American Main Street Award, or hike through the peaceful Stroud Preserve.
 Then grab some grub at Rams Head Bar & Grill or Barnabys Restaurant & Pub.
 And if you’re a West Chester University student, be sure to put Sykes After Dark on your calendar for each Friday night.
 This free program offers a wide variety of live interactive events you won’t be able to get enough of.
-And if you’re looking for a quiet night in, you can look forward to great deals on internet from Verizon Fios and Xfinity.
+And if you’re looking for a quiet night in, you can look forward to great deals on internet from Xfinity.

 Did your college town make the cut, or are you calling for a recount?
 Comment below to tell us the best thing about where you go (or went) to school.